-If you’ve enjoyed the antics of your feathered friends this spring, then share the joy.
+If you’ve enjoyed watching your feathered friends this spring, then share the joy.
 Anyone that loves a garden and nature will love seeing the birds frolic and feed in the garden.
-A bird feeder at feeding time can be more entertaining than some soap operas as the birds jostle for the prime spot to feed and perform mid air acrobatics in front of your eyes.
+A bird feeder at feeding time can be more entertaining than some soap operas, as the birds jostle for the prime spot to feed and perform mid air acrobatics in front of your eyes.

-- If you are stuck for gift ideas at any time of year, a bird feeder and a pack of bird food is an excellent present for friends and family, young and old.
-It’s the perfect new hobby for any age and a great way to get everyone outside and engaging with nature.
-Signs of spring life the spirits and bring joy to the hearts of so many people.
+- Are you stuck for gift ideas at any time of year?
+Then a bird feeder and a pack of bird food is an excellent present for friends and family.
+Bird-watching is a perfect hobby and a great way to get everyone outside and engage with nature.
+Signs of spring life helps to lift the spirits and bring joy to the hearts of so many people.

-- Giving a gift of bird food and a feeder, or a garden nest box not only offers hope and inspiration to the recipient but it supports our garden birds too.
+- Giving bird food, a bird feeder or a garden nest box as a gift really helps to support our garden birds.
 Spring is a busy time for our feathered friends and they need all the help they can get.

-- Get the kids involved.
-Children tend to love animals and will enjoy learning about birds and what they eat and need to survive.
+- Most children love animals and enjoy learning about birds.
 It’s a great way to spread the love of nature and to educate the kids too.
-Get them away from their devices and phones and give them a reason to go outside.
 A bird feeder is an inspired present for children of all ages and might just nurture a spark of interest that will change their lives.
+Plus it may encourage them to walk away from their devices and phones and give them a reason to go outside.

 Freshen-up the garden

-- Make your garden a haven for the birds and they will repay you, not just with their lovable behaviour, but also by clearing the garden of caterpillars and aphids when these pests start to multiply in earnest.
+- Make your garden a haven for the birds and they will repay you, not just with their lovable behaviour, but also by clearing the garden of caterpillars and aphids when these pests start to multiply.
 A flock of blue tits will quickly clear an aphid infestation on the roses.

 - Freshen up the garden this spring with some new bird furniture.
-A decorative birdbath would make a fabulous Father’s Day present and an attractive focal point in the garden.
+A decorative birdbath would make a fabulous Father’s Day present and an attractive focal point in the garden too.
 Imagine his face when the birds arrive for their daily dip.

-- Add a new bird feeder, one is never enough, and try one that will offer peanuts or energy balls as well as just seed.
-Different foods attract different birds and you’ll be amazed at the new species you will see in the garden.
+- Add a new bird feeder (one is never enough) and try one that will offer peanuts or energy balls as well as just seed.
+Different foods attract different birds and you’ll be amazed at the new species you’ll see in the garden.

 - Place a low feeder out in the open to feed the ground feeding birds.
 Add ripen fruit and bird food mixes for robins, blackbirds and thrushes.

-- With nesting season underway any new nest boxes installed now probably won’t support a brood of chicks this season, but never mind, put one up now and the birds will get used to it and check it out as a potential nest site for future.
+- With nesting season underway any new nest boxes installed now probably won’t support a brood of chicks this season, but never mind, put one up now and the birds will get used to it and will hopefully check it out and use as a potential nest site for future.
 Some birds will also use empty nest boxes to roost at night.